ad-kmt/java-multi-threading/notes/multi-threading-general/Multi_Threading_General_Concepts.md

 Starvation is a problem in multithreaded environments where one or more threads are perpetually denied access to shared resources or the CPU, preventing them from making progress in their execution.

+## Livelock

+Livelock is a situation in concurrent programming where two or more threads are actively responding to each other's actions, but none can make progress and complete their tasks.

 ## Preemption
 Preemption is a fundamental concept in multitasking and multithreading environments where multiple tasks or threads compete for CPU time.